 Antisemitism sharply increased

-The Foundation Jewish Contemporary Documentation Center in Italy, known by its Italian acronym CDEC, reported that from 1,492 reports received in 2025, its observatory selected 963 antisemitic episodes, including 643 online incidents and 320 incidents occurring materially.
+The Foundation Jewish Contemporary Documentation Center in Italy, known by its Italian acronym CDEC, reported that from 1,492 reports received in 2025, its observatory selected 963 antisemitic episodes, including 643 online incidents and 320 incidents classified as occurring outside online settings.

-Italy’s Christian heritage is real, but inherited memory is not the same as saving faith.
+Italy’s Christian heritage is real, but inherited religious identity is not the same as repentance and faith in Christ.

 Italy’s spiritual condition cannot be understood only by counting churches or naming religious heritage.
-A country can have Christian art on its walls, Christian vocabulary in its holidays, Christian ceremonies in its family life, and still need deep gospel renewal.
+A country can have Christian art on its walls, Christian vocabulary in its holidays, and Christian ceremonies in its family life, while still needing renewed repentance, active worship, and deeper discipleship.

-That makes Italy a sobering prayer field.
+That makes Italy a serious prayer field.
 The danger is not only unbelief that rejects Christianity openly.
-It is also a kind of cultural familiarity that makes people feel they have already understood Christianity without ever truly hearing Christ’s call to repent, believe, take up the cross, and follow Him.
+It is also cultural familiarity that makes people feel they have already understood Christianity without truly hearing Christ’s call to repent, believe, take up the cross, and follow Him.
 This is one reason Italy needs clear preaching, patient discipleship, and churches marked by both doctrinal seriousness and visible love.

 There is also opportunity.
 In a society weary of institutions, young adults may still ask honest questions about meaning, guilt, death, loneliness, family breakdown, and hope.
-Migrant communities may bring spiritual vitality, needs, and new mission fields into Italian cities.
-Aging towns may need churches that serve with tenderness and stay when others leave.
+Migrant communities may bring spiritual vitality, practical needs, and new mission opportunities into Italian cities.
+Aging towns may need churches that stay, serve, teach Scripture, and care for people others overlook.
 In all of this, the Lord is not limited by cultural decline.
-He is able to make old stones and tired hearts hear the living voice of Christ.
+He is able to make the living voice of Christ heard again through faithful churches and ordinary believers.

 How to Pray